 What is your favorite pastime?
 What do you like to do for fun?
 These are two of the most commonly asked questions when someone wants to know you better.
-Watching TV and movies, listening to music, and playing video games are among the most popular answers.
-During the pandemic, where people were/are stuck at home with nothing else to do for entertainment, they turned to these mass media platforms, making them quite popular in the past year.
+Watching TV shows or movies, listening to music, and playing video games are among the most popular answers.
+During the pandemic, when people were stuck at home with nothing else to do for entertainment, they turned to these mass media platforms, making them quite popular in the past few years.

 - Cultural imperialism and body dissatisfaction